react-native-share/react-native-share/README.md

 5. Follow this
    [guide](https://developer.android.com/training/secure-file-sharing/setup-sharing.html).
    For example:
-  - Put this in `AndroidManifest.xml` where `applicationId` is something that you have defined in `android/app/build.gradle`:
+  - `applicationId` should be defined in the `defaultConfig` section in your `android/app/build.gradle`:

     File: `android/app/build.gradle`
     ````